Key facts

 - project officer.

-Alternatively, completion of the course qualifies your entry into the one year *Master of Cultural Heritage and Museum Studies or Master of Cultural Heritage and Museum Studies (Professional).
-These programs give you the freedom to focus your studies on a specific area of interest, driving your career in the direction you wish to go.
+Alternatively, completion of the course qualifies your entry into the one year *Master of Cultural Heritage and Museum Studies.
+This program gives you the freedom to focus your studies on a specific area of interest, driving your career in the direction you wish to go.